khansaurooj/ML_Projects/Task3_ HandwrittenCharacterRecognition/README.md

-# ✍️ Handwritten Character Recognition — CodeAlpha Machine Learning Internship (Task 3)
+# ✍️ Handwritten Character Recognition —

-This repository contains the solution for **Task 3** of the CodeAlpha Machine Learning Internship: **Handwritten Character Recognition**.
+This repository contains the solution for **Task 3** of the  Machine Learning Internship: **Handwritten Character Recognition**.
 The goal is to develop a deep learning model capable of recognizing handwritten alphabets from images using advanced neural network techniques.

 ---